 2. Historic Photos of the Old Bridge.
 (Submitted on April 4, 2012.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on March 29, 2012, by Wyndfire of Phoenix, Arizona.
-This page has been viewed 1,685 times since then and 78 times this year.
-This page was the Marker of the Week April 8, 2012.
-Photos: 1, 2, 3, 4, 5. submitted on March 29, 2012, by Wyndfire of Phoenix, Arizona. • Syd Whittle was the editor who published this page.
+It was originally submitted on March 29, 2012, by Jennifer W. of Las Cruces, New Mexico.
+This page has been viewed 1,798 times since then and 37 times this year.
+It was the Marker of the Week April 8, 2012.
+Photos: 1, 2, 3, 4, 5. submitted on March 29, 2012, by Jennifer W. of Las Cruces, New Mexico. • Syd Whittle was the editor who published this page.

 Editor’s want-list for this marker.
 Photos of the ranch headquarters foundations. • Can you help?